 A comfortable seat is essential

-On a long cross-country ride, having a comfortable seat can make or break it.
+On a long cross-country ride, having a comfortable seat can make or break it (and it is related to the sore butt as well).
 You do not want to be standing on your bike while you pedal or take frequent stops, just because the seat is not comfortable and “you cannot sit any longer”.

 Packing rack or backpack?